Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_servos.md

 * Ensure that the Duet can supply the stall current.
 If not, use an external power supply.
 * Be very careful not to command the servo beyond its working range; often small, cheap servos have a working range of 10° to 170°, so sending `M280 P# S0` or `M280 P# S180` will result in a stall.
 * If a stall can't be avoided, command the servo to move, hold it for a short time, then use `M42 P# S0` to stop commanding the servo (replace # by the pin number or GpOut number as usual).
-This removes power from the servo, so unless there is a force acting on the servo arm, it should just remain in place.
+This effectively removes power from the servo, so unless there is a force acting on the servo arm, it should just remain in place.

 ## Regenerative braking